alejandrotoro/autobeep-boilerplate/README.md

 # Autobeep Boilerplate

-Autobeep Boilerplate is based on the Android Application that has the same name.
+Autobeep is based on the Android Application that has the same name.

 [AndroidApp](https://play.google.com/store/apps/details?id=com.ionicframework.autobeep343650)